iconix/pytorch-text-vae/README.rst

+Changes in this fork:
-This fork simply updates compatibility to Python 3 and PyTorch 0.4.
+- Update compatibility to Python 3 and PyTorch 0.4
+- Add `generate.py` for sampling
+- Some code cleanup

 ---